Lebanon Travel Advice, Embassies & Tourist Offices

 Earthquakes

-Lebanon is in an earthquake zone, but there have been no damaging tremors in recent years.
+Lebanon is in an earthquake zone.
+There have been no damaging tremors in recent years, although Lebanon experienced strong aftershocks from an earthquake in Turkey in February 2023.
 The US Federal Emergency Management Agency has advice about what to do before, during and after an earthquake.

 This section has safety advice for regions of Lebanon.
 It only covers regions where FCDO has specific advice.